The twistor space of a real associative algebra: incidence geometry, semisimple classification and slice-regular functions: Application: generalized slice-regular functions

-If one is interested in more quantitative properties, like representation formulas, the form of the function $\Phi$ comes into play; we can put some restrictions on the form of $\Phi$ and obtain some subclasses of generalized slice-regular functions.
+If one is interested in more quantitative properties, like representation formulas or a differential characterization, the form of the function $\Phi$ comes into play; we can put some restrictions on the form of $\Phi$ and obtain some subclasses of generalized slice-regular functions.

 \paragraph{1.} If we ask that for every $z\in\cU$ the map $s\mapsto \Phi(z,s)$ is injective (or even an automorphism of $S$), we obtain functions which have generically isolated zeros.

 \paragraph{2.} If we fix a holomorphic map $z\mapsto \phi_z\in\mathrm{Aut}(S)$, we can consider all the functions $f$ for which $\Phi(z,s)=\phi_z(s)$.